NoraKet/MHG4SNA/README.md

 According to the editions by Lachmann, 'Parzival' and 'Willehalm' are also subdivided in chapter-like books (Parzival: book 1 to 16, Willehalm: book 1 to 9).
 The other texts are similarly subdivided in chapter-like sections following common content-based divisions.

-> Social Network Analysis in Gephi
+> Social Network Analysis

 The data can be used to explore and analyse the social network of the texts.
-SNA can be performed via gephi using the gefx files.
+SNA can be performed via gephi [4] using the gefx files.

 The social network is based on co-occurrences using a) the annotated and grounded entities, and b) the text segmentation in segments of 30 verses each.
 A relation between two or more entities is extracted whenever they co-occur in a segment.